-But at its core, B2B lead generation still requires a system in place to grow your contact list.
-That way you can drive communication with your audience on your own terms, whenever you want, for free.
+But at its core, B2B lead generation still requires a system to grow your contact list.
+That way, you can drive communication with your audience on your terms, whenever you want, for free.

-And every new lead starts at the same spot: a well-crafted optin campaign.
+And every new B2B sales lead starts at the same spot: a well-crafted optin campaign.

 This is where OptinMonster comes in.
-We help businesses of any size create targeted optin campaigns that get results.
+OptinMonster is the best lead generation tool, helping businesses of any size create targeted optin campaigns that get results.

-At the end of the day, OptinMonster is your best bet for getting more leads in less time.
+OptinMonster is your best bet for getting more B2B sales leads in less time.

 Want to get started with OptinMonster?
 Join today risk-free with our 14-day money-back guarantee!

 Once you’re determined to get more B2B sales leads with an optin campaign, it’s time to figure out what lead magnets you will use.

 Lead magnets are content or promotion that entices people to opt into your call to action (CTA).
 Lead magnets come in many forms, such as:

 And many others.
 If you want a comprehensive list, here are 69 highly effective lead magnets you can start using today.